DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 -[x] 14 - Create an algorithm that receives two values, A and B, swaps the value of A with B and the value of B with A, and prints the values on the screen.

--[] 15 - Create an algorithm that reads the year a person was born and prints how many years, months, and days they have lived.
+-[x] 15 - Create an algorithm that reads the year a person was born and prints how many years, months, and days they have lived.
 Assume a year has 365 days and a month has 30 days.

 (Example: 5 years, 2 months, and 15 days of life)